 “Then there is the infamous gold dust; again the phenomenon comes and goes.
 The first time I ever witnessed this myself was at a MorningStar conference more than fifteen years ago.
 The speaker released the “glory of God” in the room, and suddenly gold dust appeared on everyone’s face and hands…But the truth is, I really don’t know why these things happen.
 Therefore, I do think feathers and gold dust qualify as “wonders.”… One of the manifestations that has been most offensive to people is something we call “holy laughter.”
 This condition occurs when, for no obvious reason, people just begin to laugh hysterically as if they are drunk.
 Some laugh so hard that they literally fall on the ground… Again, I have never experienced this condition myself, but I have carried my wife out of several meetings when she was so “spiritually drunk” that she couldn’t walk.
 Weird you say?
 Yeah, I agree, it looks that way to me too.
 I love what Angela Monet said, “those who danced look quite insane to those who didn’t hear the music.”
 I think this quote applies here.” – Vallotton

-Firstly, the (doxa) glory of God is not glitter, and those who encounter it in Scripture, fall to their faces in fear.
+Firstly, the doxa glory of God is not glitter.
+In Scripture, those who encounter the glory of God fall to their faces in fear.
 Secondly, Jesus Christ came and walked earth as the glory of God.
-Secondly, the apostle Paul and Angela Monet seem to clearly disagree.
+Secondly, the apostle Paul and (Angela Monet) seem to clearly disagree.
 Angela apparently wishes the church to look insane while Paul wrote clearly that the church would contain order and truth that would prompt the unbeliever to be, “Convicted by all… so that he would fall on his face and worship God, declaring that God is certainly among you.”
 Chaos does not convict sinners of God’s truth, the prophetic (spoken forth) Word given in order does!
-I refuse to give glitter clouds, feathers, or church drunkenness further writing time.
+In this article, I refuse to give glitter clouds, feathers, or church drunkenness further writing time.
 It’s chaos.
 It’s been around for many years in different forms, and it’s not of the Lord.
-I do not have time nor space here to examine Bethel’s ministry of “Grave Sucking” nor their new “Prophecy of the Tattoo” ministry, dead-raising team, healing rooms, post-tribulationalism, nor the fact that their youth frolic through tunnels of fire in orgie induced euphoria.
+I do not have time nor space here to examine Bethel’s ministry of “Grave Sucking” nor their new “Prophecy of the Tattoo” ministry, dead-raising team, healing rooms, post-tribulationalism, nor the fact that their youth frolic through tunnels of fire in orgie like induced euphoria.
 Come, please leaders of Bethel!
 Please consider your own families!
 You’ve allowed your wives mimic alcoholism, a sin that has destroyed hundreds of millions of lives and is clearly against Scriptural mandate (Eph 5:18).
 And, you now publicize that the Holy Spirit wants your family this way.
-Repent!
-(Ex 33:20, John 1:14, 1 Cor 14:23-25, 40)
+Repent while there’s still time (Ex 33:20, John 1:14, 1 Cor 14:23-25, 40).